AUAP/AP2018_Submission/Final_Project/Readme.md

 4/ Is there any particular technical area that you want to explore and employ in this project?

-5/ Take a look at previous students’ work: https://vimeo.com/groups/382805
+5/ Take a look at previous students’ work: https://vimeo.com/groups/382805 (Just for reference, and please don't bound by the existing ideas)

 ## Deliverable: